pc2/rdmft_on_qc/README.md

 First follow the Linux instructions above.
 Note, however, that the C++ code in dmrgpy will fail to compile.
 In the following, we'll fix this.

 You will need to compile `deps/dmrgpy/src/mpscpp2/ITensor` manually.
-Given that a GNU g++ compiler is available (can be installed via homebrew), copy the file `options.save` to `options.mk` and make sure to set `CCCOM=g++-11 -std=c++11 -fPIC` (comment out the previous linux line).
+Given that a GNU g++ compiler is available (can be installed via `brew install gcc`), copy the file `options.save` to `options.mk` and make sure to set `CCCOM=g++-11 -m64 -std=c++14 -fPIC` (comment out the previous linux line).
 Note that using clang will work for ITensor but not for the next step.

 After we've compiled ITensor, we go up one directory (to `deps/dmrgpy/src/mpscpp2`) and build this as well: `make -j 4`.
 After completion execute `mv mpscpp mpscpp.x`.
 Finally, make sure to set `export DMRGROOT=/path/to/repo/deps/dmrgpy/src` either in your `.bashrc` or (to keep things contained) in a local `.envrc` in combination with using [direnv](https://direnv.net/).